Fzkuji/awesome-AI/5. Information science/Information retrieval/Dual encoder.md

-A Dual Encoder is a type of model used in [[Information retrieval]].
+A Dual Encoder is a type of model used in [Information retrieval](5.%20Information%20science/Information%20retrieval/Information%20retrieval.md).
 The main idea behind Dual Encoders is to create a system that can understand the meaning of user queries and the content of documents or items so that it can find the most relevant results quickly and efficiently.

 A Dual Encoder consists of two parts: